Vernon Hall: Old Bow Library’s philanthropic origin

 Benefactor Passmore Edwards

-Eventually a place on Roman Road came up for sale, and as the plaque states, the main benefactor in raising the £6,000 building costs was Passmore Edwards.
+Eventually, a place on Roman Road came up for sale, and as the plaque states, the main benefactor in raising the £6,000 building costs was Passmore Edwards.
 Passmore Edwards was a philanthropist, politician, ‘Echo’ newspaper editor, and advocate for the sharing of literature.
 He donated £4,000 of the £6,000 needed to make the public appeal a success.
 While £6,000 is difficult to imagine for a building, this is equal to around £724,435 in 2018, making Edwards’ contribution of £4,000 (or £482,956 today) a lot more meaningful.
-At the time of the opening for Bow library he had already supported twenty-five public buildings financially.
+At the time of the opening of Bow library he had already supported twenty-five public buildings financially.

-In the opening ceremony, there was high praise for the philanthropist by Richard Henry Green, the first Mayor of the newly created Borough of Poplar.
+In the opening ceremony, there was high praise for the philanthropist from Richard Henry Green, the first Mayor of the newly created Borough of Poplar.
 Passmore Edwards was recorded in the East London Advertiser, Nov 9 1901, to have responded by saying that he ‘considered it to be one of the greatest necessities that the people should be provided with means of obtaining good literature’.
 Throughout his life Edwards believed that ‘funding the ladder’ would give the poor opportunities to ‘climb’.

 In the Daily Chronicle, 7 Nov 1901, Edwards was recorded to have said that ‘East London put North and West London to shame’ as at the time, the boroughs of Islington, St. Pancras, Marylebone and Paddington hadn’t erected a single public library yet.
 The Bow Library opening actually coincided with another bigger Limehouse public library opening, to which Passmore Edwards donated some £5,000, meaning there were about eight in the East London area already.